mchartigan/epub2images/README.md

 # epub2images
 Converts `.epub` files to a series of `.png` images for use with custom e-readers.
+Developed specifically for my homebrew e-reader platform -- [device firmware can be found here](https://github.com/mchartigan/esp-reader).

 ## Requirements
 Must have [Calibre](https://calibre-ebook.com/) installed, including having a development environment for it set up (see [Becoming a calibre developer](https://calibre-ebook.com/get-involved)).
 Test to see if your environment is properly set up by running the terminal command `ebook-convert`.